binomialhq/poly/doc/SPECIFICATION.md

 A Field List is a non-empty sequence of annotated Fields separated by commas, and optionally terminated by an additional comma (for convenience).
-It's also possible that the are not present at all, with the implication that the declaration might not be supported by some tools.
+It's also possible that the annotations are not present at all, with the implication that the declaration might not be supported by some tools.
 Field Lists push a new Scope into the symbol space.

+When a Reference appears instead of a `type` and `symbol` pair, the Reference must refer to a Field declaration.
+It cannot refer to a Parameter, Model, or other types of constructs, otherwise provoking an engine error.

 ### Location